-Heathenry is the ancestral pagan faith of Northern and Central Europe.
+Heathenry is a pagan faith based on the ancestral practices of Northern and Central Europe.

 Heathenry (also regionally called Asatru, Urglaawe and Forn Sidr) is very different from Wicca.
 Instead, it resembles Hinduism, Shinto and Native American animist beliefs.
 We do not have covens, initiation by degrees, nor worship a binary “Lord and Lady” or a “Goddess”, but a pantheon of Gods and Goddesses, heroes, ancestors and local spirits.
 Heathenry as a faith does not stress the use of spells and magic, but an ethic of honor, loyalty and excellence, with rituals incorporated into daily life and special occasions year-round.
 Individual Heathens often form close relationships with certain Gods or Goddesses, or choose to focus on venerating ancestors and nature spirits.
 Many people feel especially called to seek out their “roots” in this branch of paganism– and likewise respect the native practices of diverse groups of people.